 The magic of Uluru

 Millions of square kilometers of desert flat as the hand.
 Red soil as far as the eye can see.
 A cloudless blue sky, a deadly sun.
 And right in the middle, a huge ocher monolith: Uluru.
 Along with the Sydney Opera House and the Great Barrier Reef, it is one of the emblems of Australia and I had dreamed of seeing it in person for a very long time.
-I waited until the very last days of my first year in the country to finally make it happen; I had kind of kept the best for last… Because yes, you can believe what all the tourist guides say: Uluru is truly a magical and unique place!
+I waited until the very last days of my first year in the country to finally make it happen; I had kind of kept the best for last… Follow me and come feel the magic of Uluru with me!

 The first time I saw it was through an airplane window.
 Well, not counting all the times I had seen it in documentaries, on the cover of my Lonely Planet guide, on postcards, on mugs, or on every type of souvenir imaginable.
 I was on a flight from Melbourne to Yulara, the tourist village and its tiny airport built near this fabulous monolith.
 I take this opportunity to give you a tip if you are doing the same route: choose a seat on the left side of the aircraft, far enough from the wings, and you can admire Uluru from the sky, with the silhouettes of the Kata Tjuta mountains in the background.
 A breathtaking panorama…